PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-12.md

 ## Part 1

 In the first part, we need to find the sum of all numbers in `JSON`.
-To solve this part, I used `Regex.Matches` to get all numbers from `JSON` string.
-Then I just iterated through all of them to get the resulting sum.
+To solve this part, we used `Regex.Matches` to get all numbers from `JSON` string.
+Then we just iterated through all of them to get the resulting sum.

 ```csharp
 public string Part1(IEnumerable<string> lines)